Alcohol consumption in Ireland

 Quantity of alcohol consumed

-- When those, who in last 30 days had drank alcohol, were asked how many standard drinks were consumed on a typical day during the initial lockdown phase in Ireland, the mean (average) reported was 3.64.
+- According to Drinkaware Barometer data, when those, who in last 30 days had drank alcohol, were asked how many standard drinks were consumed on a typical day in 2022 in Ireland, the mean (average) reported was 4.1

 - Men are more likely than women to drink at increasing and higher risk levels.
-According to the latest WHO Global Health Repository Data 2019, total per capita (15+) consumption (in litres of pure alcohol) in Ireland for both sexes was 12.7l, with a male value of 19.4l and female value of 6.3l.
+According to the latest WHO Global Health Repository Data 2019, total per capita (15+) consumption (in litres of pure alcohol), male value 19.4l and female value 6.3l and both sexes was 12.7l.

-- However, when accounting for drinkers only, the latest total alcohol per capita (15+) consumption in Ireland in 2016 male value was 21l, female 7.3l and both sexes was 14.5l.
+- However, when accounting for drinkers only, the latest total alcohol per capita (15+) consumption in Ireland in 2016 male value was 21l, female 7.3l and both sexes were 14.5l.

-- In comparison with EU figures, total APC for female drinkers only across the EU was 7.7 litres and 21.9 litres for male drinkers only.
+- In comparison with EU figures, total alcohol consumption per capita for female drinkers only across the EU was 7.7 litres and 21.9 litres for male drinkers only.
 For both sexes among drinkers only, the figure was 15.7 litres (WHO, 2019).

 Changes in alcohol consumption and COVID-19

-- A study of 21 European countries found that Ireland was one of only two where alcohol consumption has not declined during the early stages of the COVID-19 pandemic.
+- A study of 21 European countries found that Ireland was one of only two where alcohol consumption has not declined during the initial stages of the COVID-19 pandemic.

 - Despite restrictions, among drinkers who reported that their alcohol use had changed, more reported an increase in consumption than a decrease in Ireland.

-- These findings are in line with and expand on, other Irish COVID-19 research conducted by the CSO that found households with children reported the highest proportion across all household composition in an increase in alcohol consumption at 27.3% during the initial lockdown phase.
+- These findings are in line with, and expand on, other Irish COVID-19 research conducted by the CSO (Central Statistics Office) that found households with children reported the highest proportion across all household composition in an increase in alcohol consumption at 27.3% during the initial lockdown phase.

 - In terms of pre-COVID-19 data, the Drinkaware Index (2019) also found that a consistent 1 in 4 Irish adults were drinking less when compared with their levels of drinking two years ago – 24% reported drinking less, 53% about the same and 6% more.